 Q. Can the Ei160 RF series be connected to a CO detector?

 A. Yes, you can use either the battery powered Ei208WRF CO detector or the mains powered Ei262 CO detector.
 We also recommend that you fit a Ei412 locator switch to allow you to find out if an alarm was caused by CO gas or a fire!

 Q. Is there a carbon monoxide alarm for the hearing impaired?

 A. Yes, we supply a strobe and vibration pad for the deaf and hard of hearing, Ei170RF, which can be linked to a mains powered carbon monoxide alarm, Ei262.

 Q. Where more than one radio-interlinked battery operated smoke alarm is installed, if the battery in one alarm failed would the other alarms be affected?

-2 customers have rated this product and it has an overall rating of 5 out of 5
+3 customers have have given this product an overall rating of 5 out of 5

 All of our product reviews are written by real customers that have purchased this product from us and are published without modification.